ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	with all the sort fields in the same order.
 -	Each object in the sort array has a single key.

->	**Note**: If an object in the sort array does not have a single key, the resulting sort order is implementation-specific and might change.
+If an object in the sort array does not have a single key, the resulting sort order is implementation-specific and might change.

->	**Note**: Currently,
+{: tip}

-{{site.data.keyword.cloudant_short_notm}} Query does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.
+Currently, {{site.data.keyword.cloudant_short_notm}} Query does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.
+{: tip}

 If the direction is ascending, you can use a string instead of an object to specify the sort fields.